The Radev Collection

-The Radev Collection is a private art collection comprising more than 800 works by Impressionist and Modernist artists including Georges Braque, Picasso, Mogdigliani, Duncan Grant, France Hodgkins, Ben Nicholson, and Lucien Pissarro.
-It is named after the Bulgarian emigre Mattei Radev, a picture framer and art collector, who moved in the social circles of the Bloomsbury group.
+The Radev Collection is a private art collection comprising more than 800 works by Impressionist and Modernist artists including Georges Braque, Picasso, Mogdigliani, Duncan Grant, Frances Hodgkins, Ben Nicholson, and Lucien Pissarro.
+It is named after the Bulgarian émigré Mattei Radev, a picture framer and art collector, who moved in the social circles of the Bloomsbury group.
 It originated with music critic Edward Sackville-West, 5th Baron Sackville, who began the collection in 1938.
 It was inherited by the artist and art dealer Eardley Knollys in 1965 and later by Radev in 1991.

 History

 Radev ran a picture framing business in London and was a lover of the writer E.M.
 Forster, with whom he began an affair in 1960.
 He arrived in Britain in 1950 after escaping communist Bulgaria by swimming across a river to Turkey, and then hiding in the lifeboat of a cargo ship travelling from Istanbul to Glasgow, where he was able to claim asylum.
 He later moved to London, where while working as an orderly at Whittington Hospital, he met the early gay activist and noted eye surgeon Patrick Trevor-Roper, who introduced him to the artistic circles of London.

 Radev undertook a picture framing apprenticeship and later set up his own framing business and workshop in Fitzrovia, London in 1960, with a loan from Eardley Knollys, a friend who he had met in 1957.
 His business was successful and he later set up a second shop.
 His distinguished customers included Vanessa Bell, Duncan Grant, Graham Sutherland, John Banting and Princess Michael of Kent, who at that time was working as an interior designer.
 Radev ran the business until the early 1990s when he sold it.
 He kept ownership of his original framing workshop building, which he used as his private home and where he displayed his art collection, which was not open to the public.

 Radev's friend Eardley Knollys ran the Storran Gallery in London with his partner Frank Coombs from 1936 and 1944.
 They sold works by artists such as Amedeo Modigliani, Maurice Utrillo and Chaïm Soutine.
 Coombs was killed in an air raid in Belfast in 1941, which led to Knollys closing the gallery in 1944.